danielaescutia07/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    JWTs are widely used and stored on the client-side while sessions use the server memory to store user data which could become an issue with scaling if there's a huge number of users using the system at once.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    Bcrypt helps by hashing the passwords that need to be stored in a database in a way the original password could not be retrieved.

 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests modules separately while integration testing tests all modules combined.
+End-to-end testing is a simulation of what the user's experience would be like from beginning to end.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+    With TDD, you begin by writing a failing automated test, write code to fulfill requirements and then refactor your code.